AndreeeasN/pp5-project/README.md

     - On smaller screen sizes the product image will stack on top of the product information
   - Product information
     - Product image, name, price and description all display correctly
+    - Product brand only shows up if available as intended
+      - If brand has a website brand name will link to the brand website as intended
+        - External site correctly opens in separate tab
     - Products with sizes/variants correctly display a dropdown selection menu
       - Product price label correctly updates on changing variant
   - Quantity selection